Rock Run Brook Trout Restoration Project

 In 2005, Forbes Trail Trout Unlimited began a limestone dosing project on Rock Run with the application of 100 tons of limestone sand in the headwaters of the East Branch.
 To date, 450 tons of sand have been brought in to neutralize acidity and raise alkalinity.
 Most of the sand was applied to the banks of the headwaters of the East Branch.
 The chapter has also introduced brook trout eggs and fingerlings to the stream.
 FTTU has also conducted macro invertebrate surveys and tested pH and alkalinity at various locations on Rock Run.
 In 2017, we began taking monthly pH and alkalinity tests at the mouth since this is the furthest point on the stream from the limestone sand and would theoretically have the lowest readings.

 Since the projects inception, improvement has been documented in macro populations, pH and alkalinity.
 In 2007, two years after the first limestone sand delivery, alkalinity at the mouth was 3.0 and the pH stood at 5.3.
 Averages for 2017-2018 stand at 6.4 pH and 5.9 alkalinity.
 In a 2007 electro-fishing survey by the PA Fish and Boat Commission turned up 16 brook trout measuring 3 to 7 inches.
-You can view the Ph and Alkalinity report for 2017-18 here 2018 Rock Run pH & Alkalinity 17-18.
+You can view the pH and Alkalinity report for 2023 here pH Chart 2023.

 Funding for the project has come from a Growing Greener grant, Hands for Service Volunteer grants from Prudential and the chapters own money.
 FTTU would like to thank Linn Run Park Manager Doug Finger and the park staff, Forbes State Forest District Forester Ed Callahan, The Loyalhanna Creek Watershed Association, Western Pennsylvania Conservancy and the PA Fish and Boat Commission.
 Thanks also to the Outside-In program for providing enthusiastic hard workers, all the FTTU member/ volunteers and especially project leader Ralph Koscianski for the many hours of hard work he has put into the success of this project.